 Things to remember:

 - Know your issue and be prepared to discuss your concerns in a clear, concise and professional manner.
-Have a basic understanding of what, if any, legislation exist that might affect your issue and where the legislation stands (i.e. is it in committee, has it passed, is it on the floor for debate etc.)
+Have a basic understanding of what, if any, legislation exists that might affect your issue and where the legislation stands (i.e. is it in committee, has it passed, is it on the floor for debate etc.)

-- Do not be concerned or disappointed if you meet with a staff member instead of your member of congress directly.
-Congressional staffers are knowledgeable and competent advisors who brief the member, their boss, on meetings.
+- Do not be concerned or disappointed if you meet with a staff member instead of your member of Congress directly.
+Congressional staffers are knowledgeable and competent advisors who brief the member—their boss—on meetings.
 Assume that your message will reach your member, but do not forget to follow up with a thank you e-mail or letter outlining the details of your visit.

 - Thank the member of Congress or staffer for their time.